Help for people with disabilities to find work and to stay in work

 If you or someone you know has a disability, the Supported Employment Team may be able to provide advice or to support them to find or maintain work.

-By providing the right support, we can help you to develop job skills, get paid or voluntary work and overcome barriers to employment.
+By providing the right support, we can help develop job skills, look for paid or voluntary work and overcome barriers to employment.

-The Supported Employment Team helps people with a disability or long-term illness to find and maintain a job, helping you to have a more diverse workforce.
-We help people to find paid or voluntary work.
-We also support those who are already employed but are having difficulties because of their disability or health condition.
+We can help organisations looking for paid or voluntary workers.
+We also support those who are already employed but are having difficulties because of their disability.

 How the Supported Employment Team helps